SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 `zaf_learn_mode_finished`.

 ## Application Events Abstracted
-Some sample applications contained events that contained hardware specific name.
+Some sample applications contained events that contained hardware-specific names.
 Those names were based on how the Silicon Labs port would generate those events.

 Many events had the BUTTON keyword and it was removed from event names so